lev-landau-official/cleo_cryptor/README.md

 ## Features

-- **Secure encryption algorithm:** Oh, did I mention this tool is the best (hands down) CLEO encryptor?
-I did... and I said it again.
+- **Secure encryption algorithm:** You have stumbled across the best (hands down) CLEO encryptor.
+Algorithm so strong it does not break.

 - **Custom message:** Add your text (up to 6kB), multi-line message supported.